On regularity and the word problem for free idempotent generated semigroups: The maximal subgroups of

-Let us now consider the $\D$-class $\overline{K}_G^\prime$.
+Let us now consider the $\D$-class $\overline{K}_G^{(i)}$, $i=1,2$.
 The only idempotents of $B_{G,H}$ acting on $K_G$ are those from $L_G\cup K_H$.
 However, the idempotents from $K_H$ act by constant maps, and hence induce no non-trivial singular squares.
-It follows that the maximal subgroups of $\ig{\B_{G,H}}$ inside $\overline{K}_G^\prime$ are isomorphic to the maximal subgroups of the free idempotent generated semigroup over the band $L_G\cup K_G^\prime$ in the $\D$-class corresponding to $K_G^\prime$.
-The band $L_G\cup K_G^\prime$ is isomorphic to that constructed in \cite{DR}, where it is proved that the maximal subgroups in question are isomorphic to $G$.
-Finally, the assertion for $\overline{K}_G^{\prime\prime}$ is dual, and the proposition is proved. \end{proof}
+It follows that the maximal subgroups of $\ig{\B_{G,H}}$ inside $\overline{K}_G^{(i)}$ are isomorphic to the maximal subgroups of the free idempotent generated semigroup over the band $L_G\cup K_G^{(i)}$ in the $\D$-class corresponding to $K_G^{(i)}$.
+The band $L_G\cup K_G^{(i)}$ is isomorphic to that constructed in \cite{DR}, where it is proved that the maximal subgroups in question are isomorphic to $G$, as required. \end{proof}

 It will be helpful for our subsequent exposition to outline briefly how the above mentioned argument from \cite{DR} proceeds.
 It is a Tietze transformations argument, starting from the presentation given by Theorem \ref{thm_presentation} in terms of the generators $f_{ij}$, $i\in I=A_1\cup\overline{A}_1$, $ j\in J=A_1\cup\{\infty\}$.
 A systematic analysis of singular squares induced by the idempotents $e_a$ and $e_{\overline{a}}$ from $L_G$ shows that large collections of the above generators are equal to each other.
-More specifically, it is proved that all the generators $f_{ax}$, with $(a,x)\in (A_1\times A_1) \cup \{ (1,\infty)\} \cup (\overline{A}_1\times\{1\}) \cup \{ (\overline{1}, \infty) \}$, are equal to $1$, and that for each $a\in A$ the generators $f_{a,\infty}$, $f_{\overline{x}, a}$ ($x\in A$) and $f_{\overline{a},\infty}$ are all equal.
+More specifically, it is proved that all the generators $f_{ax}$, with $(a,x)\in (A_1\times A_1) \cup \{ (1,\infty)\} \cup (\overline{A}_1\times\{1\}) \cup \{ (\overline{1}, \infty) \}$, are equal to $1$, and that for each $a\in A$ the generators $f_{a,\infty}$, $f_{\overline{x}, a}$ ($x\in A_1$) and $f_{\overline{a},\infty}$ are all equal.
 Renaming formally all the generators in this latter group as $a$, and considering the remaining singular squares induced by the idempotents $e_{\rrel} \in L_G$ $(\rrel \in \mathcal{R})$ yields the original presentation $\pre{A}{\mathcal{R}}$ of $G$.
 The relationship between the original generators $A$ and the generators $f_{ij}$ is summarised in the table in Figure~\ref{A-vs-fij}, and will be referred to throughout the technical argument in the following section.